 What are great administrators doing to help teachers this year?

 Great administrators are creating spaces for teachers to lead in their buildings/districts.
-They challenge the status quo of the administrative hierarchy, and they include teachers in important decision-making to do what’s best for kids.
+They challenge the status quo of the administrative hierarchy, and they include teachers in critical decision-making to do what’s best for kids.